francoiskroll/ZOLTAR/README.md

 ### 1• Prepare your data in 'middur' format

-> Just want to try the app?
-You can skip to step 2• by downloading the sample data available in the [in the app](https://francoiskroll.shinyapps.io/zoltar/).

 Preparing your data in the correct format requires the [FramebyFrame R package](https://github.com/francoiskroll/FramebyFrame).

 You will need the RAWs.csv file prepared using `vpSorter(...)`.
 Please follow the instructions there.